-One of the dozens of things I keep track of in mainstream movies—and I have analysed over 565 feature films now—is the language used by and in reference to female characters, both women and girls.
+One of the dozens of things I keep track of in feature films is the language used by and in reference to female characters, both women and girls.
 Part of the reason for this is that language is very revealing about filmmakers.
 It tells us a lot about how well or poorly they think of women.
 Gorillas in the Mist (1988), a biography of Dian Fossey based on her work and a story by Anna Hamilton Phelan and Harold T.P.
 Hayes (screenplay by Phelan), scores well for women’s presence and voice.
 The protagonist (Sigourney Weaver) is strong, independent and assertive.
 It is not surprising that she won a Golden Globe award for best actress.